SpineEventEngine/SpineEventEngine.github.io/_posts/2020-02-27-integrating-with-a-third-party.md

 }
 ```

-The [AircraftAggregate](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/AircraftAggregate.java) reacts on those events.
-Note that all the events published through ThirdPartyContext are always external, so should be the subscriber and reactor methods.
+The [`AircraftAggregate`](https://github.com/spine-examples/airport/blob/master/takeoffs-and-landings/src/main/java/io/spine/example/airport/tl/AircraftAggregate.java) reacts on those events.
+Note that all the events published through `ThirdPartyContext` are always `external`, so should be the subscriber and reactor methods.

 ```java
 @React(external = true)